yangchenlarkin/Monstra/Examples/KVHeavyTasksManager/LargeFileDownloadManagement/README.md

 # Large File Download Management Example

-A comprehensive example demonstrating how to implement large file downloads with progress tracking, resume capability, and intelligent caching using the Monstra framework's `KVHeavyTasksManager` and Alamofire.
+A comprehensive example demonstrating how to implement large file downloads with progress tracking, resume capability, and intelligent caching using the Monstra framework's `KVHeavyTasksManager` with both Alamofire and AFNetworking providers.

 ## 1. How to Run This Example